klwalker-sb/LUCinLA_stac/LUCinLA_stac/.ipynb_checkpoints/environment_setup-checkpoint.md

 :::

 ::: {.cell .markdown}
+:::{admonition}
-:::{admonition}Make sure you are in your home directory when creating/changing environment settings!
+Make sure you are in your home directory when creating/changing environment settings!
 You should see your username \@bellows in the command prompt.
 (there may be numbers in front; this is fine for now and can be taken care of later [here](profileIssue)).\
 If you are unsure whether you are in your home directory, type `cd ~`